 One of the golden rules in trading is to protect your trading capital.
-Without capital, you don’t have a business and while stores may get a line of credit, traders are not high on the loan officers list.

 Using a stop loss in trading is a smart move to protect you when the random distribution of wins and losses play out with you on the losing end.

 You can think of a stop loss as a limit order resting in the market to take you out of a trading position that is not having positive feedback in your traded direction.

 When hit, the stop loss order (limit order) will be turned into a market order and will be filled at the best possible price.